Espanto III: Los Espantos

-In 1958 or 1959 José Eusebio had begun working as "El Espanto" ("The Terror") and a short time after José Eusebio's best friend Fernando Cisneros Carrillo adopted the character Espanto II, becoming a regular tag team known as Los Espantos.
-By November 1962 both Espanto I and Espanto II had lost their masks in Lucha de Apuestas, or bet matches.
-At this point Miguel Vázquez donned the distinctive black and white mask of Los Espantos and became Espanto III.
-With the addition of Espanto III Los Espantos became a regular trio, and one of the first to work as an "identical trio" by using the same name with only numbers to distinguish themselves, a tradition that still exists in lucha libre.
-Initially he mainly supported Espanto I and II as they fought against rivals El Santo and Rubén Juárez respectively, serving as their corner man during Lucha de Apuestas, or "bet matches".
-Not long after his debut as Espanto III, he won his first Lucha de Apuestas, defeating Javier Escobedo on a show in Guadalajara, Jalisco, forcing Escobedo to be shaved bald.
+In 1958 or 1959, José Eusebio had begun working as "El Espanto" ("The Terror").
+A short time afterwards, José Eusebio's best friend, Fernando Cisneros Carrillo, adopted the character Espanto II, and they became a regular tag team known as Los Espantos.
+By November 1962, both Espanto I and Espanto II had lost their masks in a Lucha de Apuestas ("bet match").
+At this point, Miguel Vázquez donned the distinctive black and white mask of Los Espantos and became Espanto III.
+Thus, Los Espantos became a regular trio, being one of the first to work as an "identical trio" by using the same name with only numbers to distinguish themselves, a tradition that still exists in lucha libre, a professional wrestling style originally from Mexico.
+Initially, he mainly supported Espanto I and II as they fought against rivals El Santo and Rubén Juárez respectively, serving as their corner man during Lucha de Apuestas matches.
+Not long after his debut as Espanto III, he won his first Lucha de Apuestas against Javier Escobedo, forcing Escobedo to be shaved bald.

-The Los Espantos trio got their biggest win ever when they defeated the "dream team" of Mexican tecnicos (those that portray the good guys) El Santo, Blue Demon and Mil Máscaras.
-In the early parts of 1964 Espanto III won two additional Lucha de Apuestas matches, leaving both Alex Montaña and Humberto Garza without their hair as a result.
+The Los Espantos trio got their biggest win ever when they defeated the "dream team" of Mexican tecnicos (those that portray the "good guys") El Santo, Blue Demon and Mil Máscaras.
+In the early parts of 1964, Espanto III won two additional Lucha de Apuestas matches, leaving both Alex Montaña and Humberto Garza without their hair as a result.
 The Apuesta wins were used to build a storyline feud between Espanto III and Huracán Ramírez through the first half of 1964.
-The storyline came to a conclusion on June 12, 1964 where Espanto III was unmasked after losing a Lucha de Apuestas match to Ramírez.
-As each Espanto lost their mask they claimed that their last name was "Vázquez Cisneros", combining their last names to hide the fact that they were not all brothers.
+The storyline came to a conclusion on June 12, where Espanto III was unmasked after losing a Lucha de Apuestas to Ramírez.
+As each Espanto lost their mask, they claimed that their last name was "Vázquez Cisneros", combining their last names to hide the fact that they were not all brothers.